Fuco1/smartparens/README.md

 * `C-g` terminate the tag insertion mode.

 Tag insertion mode is also terminated if you leave the area of the opening tag pair overlay, for example with search function or `previous-line` command.

-*The sp-add-tag-pair and sp-remove-tag-pair functions are not implemented yet*

 Automatic escaping
 ==========